Irrelev4nt13/Vectors-Similarity-Search-And-Clustering/README.md

 The design of the code should allow its easy extension to vector spaces with another metric, e.g. p-norm or different spaces.

-Implementation of algorithms for vector clustering in R^d space.
+Implementation of algorithms for vector clustering in $R^d$ space.
 The L2 metric will be used.
 The initialization is performed with the `k-Means++` technique and the update based on the `MacQueen` method.
 The algorithms differ in the assignment step where one of the following algorithms is used:

 1. `Lloyd's` exact algorithm